What is Mentoring?

-- Complete and submit the Child Related Employment Screening Informed Application Form (DOC 292KB) and bring it with 100 points of ID to the Careers and Employer Liaison Centre for verification.
+- Complete and submit the Child Related Employment Screening Application Form (DOC 292KB) and bring it with 100 points of ID to the Student Centre for verification.
 The University will submit the form and pay for the screening.

-Return the completed forms to the Careers and Employer Liaison Centre, 3rd Floor, Student Centre or post to:
+Return the completed forms to the Student Centre or post to: